-Deck Lift Pedal &

-Cutting Height Adjustment Pin
+Deck Lift Pedal, Cutting Height Adjustment Pin & Deck Lift Lock Lever

 These control the cutting height of the mower deck.

-Depress the pedal until it locks into the TRANSPORT position.
-Place the adjustment pin in the desired cutting height and release the lift pedal.
+Depress the pedal until it locks into the 5" (12,7 cm) position.
+Place the adjustment pin in the desired cutting height and release the lift lock lever.